tduriez/Matlab-Arduino-RTData/README.md

 ## Installation

 1- Download/Clone the repository.

 2- Add the Matlab-Arduino-RTData folder to the matlab path.

 3- Burn the Arduino-RTData/Arduino-RTdata.ino script on you Arduino Due.

 ## Quick start

-1- Connect the Native Serial Port of the Arduino Due to your computer 2- Identify to which serial port it corresponds (a universal way is through the Arduino software, Tools/Ports).
+1- Connect the Native Serial Port of the Arduino Due to your computer.

+2- Identify to which serial port it corresponds (a universal way is through the Arduino software, Tools/Ports).

 3- Launch the user interface in matlab: RTDataGUI

 4- Press SET, and select the serial port where the Native Serial Port of the Arduino is connected, and press Set.

 5- Press GO.

 6- Close the real-time display when finished with acquisition and press save now to save the experiment.